mli/new-docs/python/guide/module/gluon/init.md

 ```

 If we want to initialize only a specific parameter in a different manner, we
-can simply set the initializer only for the appropriate subblock (or parameter)
+can simply set the initializer only for the appropriate subblock (or
-for that matter.
-For instance, below we initialize the second layer to a
+parameter).
+For instance, below we initialize the second layer to a constant
-constant value of $42$ and we use the `Xavier` initializer for the weights of the
+value of $42$ and we use the `Xavier` initializer for the weights of the
 first layer.

 ```{.python .input  n=11}